-In order to understand how one can buy a dividend plan for a mutual fund, it is important to first understand the concept of a dividend plan and what a dividend option means in a mutual fund.
+To understand how one can buy a dividend plan for a mutual fund, it is essential first to understand the concept of a dividend plan and what a dividend option means in a mutual fund.

-This is basically the profit that the company distributes to their shareholders.
+This is the profit that the company distributes to its shareholders.

-Let's take the example of an equity mutual fund scheme or a debt scheme.
-A dividend can be declared for the unitholders of the scheme and this dividend will be declared from the realized profit of the portfolio.
+Let's take the example of an equity mutual fund or debt scheme.
+A dividend can be declared for the unitholders of the scheme, and this dividend will be declared from the realized profit of the portfolio.

-By realized profit I mean the gain that is made from selling instruments at a price that will be higher than the purchased price of the instrument.
+By realized profit, I mean the gain made from selling instruments at a price that will be higher than the purchased price of the instrument.

-It is also to be noted that unrealized profit generated from securities or instruments held in the portfolio will not be used to pay dividends.
+It is also noted that unrealized profit generated from securities or instruments held in the portfolio will not be used to pay dividends.

 This scheme is best suited for retired investors who tend to be risk-averse.

-This is because dividend mutual fund schemes are less aggressive than other types of funds such as growth stock mutual funds.
+This is because dividend mutual fund schemes are less aggressive than other funds such as growth stock mutual funds.

-- How to buy dividend plan for a mutual fund?
+Here's basically how you need to buy a dividend plan for a mutual fund in India:

 How can you invest in such funds?

-An investor can invest via different methods llike online or offline and direct or regular plans.
+An investor can invest via different methods like online or offline and direct or regular plans.

-Lately, there have been talks going on with SEBI in order to get investors equal dividend in both regular and direct plans.
+Lately, there have been talks with SEBI to get investors equal dividends in both regular and direct plans.

-IFAs or Independent Financial Advisors are individuals who act as agents in order to facilitate a mutual fund investment.
+IFAs or Independent Financial Advisors act as agents to facilitate a mutual fund investment.

-Just like the intermediaries, they help you fill the application form and submit the same with the Asset Management Company or the AMC.
+Just like the intermediaries, they help you fill out the application form and submit it to the Asset Management Company or the AMC.

-Instead of going to intermediaries or IFA’s, you can choose to invest in a mutual fund scheme directly investing through the AMC.
+Instead of going to intermediaries or IFAs, you can invest directly in a mutual fund scheme through the AMC.

-The first time you might have to go the AMC's office.
+The first time you might have to go to the AMC's office.

-Once that is done, future investments in the schemes will be made available online using the folio number in your name.
+Once that is done, future scheme investments will be made available online using the folio number in your name.